leptv/phosphorus_random_forest_model/README.md

 ## Usage

 1. Ensure the `full_groundwater_dataset.csv` file downloaded from the repository is in the same folder as the `random_forest_model.ipynb` Python script.
-2. Open the 'random_forest_model.ipynb' Jupyter Notebook file and run all cells sequentially.
+2. Open the `random_forest_model.ipynb` Jupyter Notebook file and run all cells sequentially.
 3. Outputs generated:
    - Correlation matrix and plots (Figure S3)
    - Model performance metrics and site-specific plots (Figure S2)